dbanetto/uni/pertol_pump/report.md

  * It assumes it is not OK to pump another fuel types while a debt for another fuel type is outstanding
  * It assumes that a fuel tank can only be fueled by the pump
  * It is assumed that the user always pumps the right fuel type into the tank & the pump has no liability if this is incorrect
+ * It is assumed that fuel is only dispensed in discreet units.

 # Structure